Early Life in Saskatchewan

 Paul continued to teach after his appointment to the Senate in 1963 as full Professor on a part-time basis at the University of Ottawa from 1966-1978.
 There he taught courses on Central and Eastern Europe, Russian and Soviet History and Canadian-Soviet Relations.
 He became Director of a seven-year major research project culminating in the publication in 1980 of an 840-page volume, A Statistical Compendium on the Ukrainians in Canada 1891-1976 and was a Co-Editor with Dr. William Darcovich.

 Senator on a Mission

 Paul was appointed to the Senate of Canada, on February 4, 1963, by the Right Hon.
 John Diefenbaker.
 He was 50 years of age (youngest appointed Senator) and a recognized author, historian, community leader and spokesperson for Ukrainian Canadians and other members of “The Third Element.”
+According to historian, Ken Coates, author of Manitoba, The Province and the People, 1999, Paul’s appointment came as “no surprise.”
+If another Ukrainian was to be nominated to replace Senator William Wall, “it had to be Paul Yuzyk, long recognized as the chief researcher of the Ukrainian influence in Canada.”
 He had known John Diefenbaker since the 1930s and respected his human rights work at NATO and the United Nations.
 Paul said the Prime Minister “expected me to defend the just rights of ethnic groups.”
 This became his mission in the Senate, starting with multiculturalism.